sailorspace/ansible/README.md

   //on ansible installation the config file is empty without any settings
 - mkdir playbooks -> cd playbooks  //playbok can be made at any directory
 - nano first-pb.yml //create a playbook
-  vi <filename>.yml //to enter in insert mode press "i"
+- vi <filename>.yml //to enter in insert mode press "i"
-- every yml starts with "---"
-- tasks are described by "-" in from e.g
+ #sample
   ---
   - name: this is first playbook
     hosts: localhost //where to run the task..could be remote server, this mean we are pointing the localhost